 We will have an early dinner and will start trekking up to Erta Ale after sunset.
 The trekking will take us 3-4 hours.
 Camels will transport our camping materials and food to the rim of the volcano, where we will spend the night watching the dramatic action of the boiling lava.
 Erta Ale is 613 meters high and ranks as one of the most alluring and physically challenging natural attractions in Ethiopia.
 It is a shield volcano with a base diameter of 30 km and a 1km square caldera at the summit containing the world’s only permanent lava lake.

-Overnight: Camping at the rim of the crater of Erta Ale volcano
+Accommodation: Camping at the rim of the crater of Erta Ale volcano

 Day 9: Erta Ale Volcano – Lake Afrera – Hamed Ela

 After a spectacular sunrise over the lava lake we start our descent down to the vehicles from where we will continue to lake Afrera.
 Here we can not only admire the traditional way of the local salt mining but also freshen up and recover from the trekking in the hot springs.